Irish Air Corps

-The Air Corps (An tAerchór) is the air force of Ireland.
-Organisationally a military branch of the Defence Forces of Ireland, the Air Corps utilises a fleet of fixed-wing aircraft and rotorcraft to carry out a variety of duties in conjunction with the Irish Army, Irish Naval Service and Garda Síochána.
-The headquarters of the Air Corps is located at the Casement Aerodrome in Baldonnel, County Dublin.
+The Air Corps (An tAerchór) is the aviation arm of the Irish Defence Forces.
+Established in 1922, the Air Corps operates fixed-wing aircraft and rotorcraft to provide support to the Irish Army, Irish Naval Service and Garda Síochána, rather than actually controlling Irish airspace, having retired its last combat jet aircraft in 1999.
+Its headquarters is located at its sole air base at Casement Aerodrome, Baldonnel, County Dublin.
 The Air Corps has an active establishment of 886 personnel.
-Like other components of the Defence Forces, it has struggled to maintain strength and as of December 2023 had only 689 active personnel.
-Unlike the Army or the Naval Service, the Air Corps does not maintain a reserve component.
-(Note: The Defence Forces consists of two components: a regular force, the Permanent Defence Forces (PDF) and a reserve force, the Reserve Defence Forces (RDF); the Air Corps forms part of the PDF.)
+Like other components of the Defence Forces, it has struggled to maintain strength and, as of December 2023, had only 689 active personnel.